UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 I wrote the whole thing in Python, with no external dependencies.
 Everything about the game was made from scratch, and I was very proud.
 My expectations for the game was just that it's gonna be something cool that I could maybe show to my coworkers.

-But then, one night, my friend and coworker Chris
+But then, one night, my friend and coworker Chris suggested that I put the game up on the r/python, the Python subreddit.

 {% include mailchimp.html source="ascii1" %}